SushCod3/Python-Projects/README.md

 # Python-Projects
-Here are some Basic Python projects that I've build while I was learning to code in Python.
+These are some Basic Python projects that I've build while I was learning to code in Python.